omgnetwork/elixir-omg/docs/morevp.md

 We address this attack vector and several mitigations in detail later.

 It might also be the case that MoreVP exit is opened where some of the inputs where referenced in MVP exit and those MVP exits were finalized.
-In such case MoreVP exit is flagged as non-canonical and can't take part in further canonicity game.
+In such case MoreVP exit is flagged as non-canonical and further canonicity game can't change it.

 <!-- TODO: Include image of canonicity "state machine" -->